 You’ve said you’d like your suit to fit certain occasions, that you like to be able to access your pockets inside easily, you like shape but wish to be able to breathe, yet they’re intent on designing you something they want to see you in.
 It’s your suit, your experience and that’s all that should count.
 Important questions need to be asked from where you’re intending to wear your suit/items, how you like to look and feel in a suit and what’s important to you?
 This may be that it’s hard wearing, that you travel, so it has to fit into your suitcase without looking like a crumpled heap the other end.
 Whatever your preference, I listen and respond by designing you something you love to wear.

 You’ve decided upon your suit design but your tailor hasn’t told you why they’ve chosen what they have for you, nor the finer details as to why they might choose a 1mm stitch or a tortoise shell button vs a plain one.
 Details like this are what polish your suit off and make your style completely unique.

 6- They’re not helping you to understand your choices.

-You’ve assumed that made to measure is the best option for you but it may be that bespoke is far more suited to you (Pardon the pun) or a full canvas.
+You’ve assumed that made to measure is the best option for you but it may be that bespoke is far more suited to you (Pardon the pun) or a full canvas vs a half.
 It’s important to meet your expectations and be clear with what will ultimately make you look your best.

 7- Having a suit made for you is an investment.

-If you relish the idea of being guided through our made to measure process, simply book your complimentary consultation with us here.
+If you relish the idea of being guided through my bespoke tailoring process, simply book a call with me to discuss.